Tesla CEO Musk drops pursuit of $72 billion take-private deal

 However, Musk said on Friday that a number of institutional shareholders explained to him that they have internal compliance issues that limit how much they can invest in a private company.
 He added that there is no proven path for most retail investors to own shares were Tesla to go private.

-“I knew the process of going private would be challenging, but it’s clear that it would be even more time-consuming and distracting than initially anticipated.
-This is a problem because we absolutely must stay focused on ramping Model 3 and becoming profitable,” Musk said.

-Musk has also said that Saudi Arabia’s PIF, which became a Tesla shareholder earlier this year with a stake of just under 5 percent, could help him fund the cash portion of the deal, though sources close to the sovereign wealth fund had played down that prospect.
+Musk had previously said that Saudi Arabia’s PIF, which became a Tesla shareholder earlier this year with a stake of just under 5 percent, could help him fund the cash portion of the deal, though sources close to the sovereign wealth fund had played down that prospect.
+PIF is in talks to invest more than $1 billion in aspiring Tesla rival Lucid Motors Inc, Reuters reported last Sunday.

-Musk said on Friday that his belief that there is more than enough funding to take Tesla private was reinforced during this process.

 Six members of Tesla’s board of directors said in a separate statement that they were informed on Thursday that Musk was abandoning his take-private bid.
 The board then disbanded a special committee of three directors it had set up to evaluate any offer that Musk submitted.

+In explaining one of his reasons to take Tesla private, Musk cited short sellers earlier this month, stating that “being public means that there are large numbers of people who have the incentive to attack the company.”

+Citigroup Inc analysts wrote in a research note earlier this month that, if a go-private transaction is looking less likely, “it would be wise for Tesla to at least try to raise significant new equity capital sooner rather than later,” so it can inspire investor confidence.

-Reporting By Alexandria Sage; Editing by Sam Holmes
+Reporting By Alexandria Sage; Editing by Sam Holmes and Adrian Croft